 Care for the Horses

-Pretend Play
+Farm Pretend Play

 Being around horses is truly calming.
-The comfort of their steady trot, the wisdom in their eyes, the way they connect us to nature and can transport us to new places.
-The feelings created when we are around horses is probably why many children love them.
+The comfort of their steady trot, the wisdom in their eyes, and the way they connect us to nature and can transport us to new places.
+The feelings created when we are around horses are probably why many children love them.
 Or maybe it’s because they love galloping around the room saying, “Yeehaw!”

-In our farm dramatic play setup, we pretended to care for our horses by combing their hair, cleaning their hooves, feeding them hay, and giving them plenty of exercise.
+In our dramatic play setup, we pretended to care for our horses by combing their hair, cleaning their hooves, feeding them hay, and giving them plenty of exercise.

 Materials: